NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 IGV is an extremely useful resource for visualizing the alignment in areas of any genome and is very commonly used for manually verifying the results of bioinformatics algorithms.

 **34\.** Since we will use IGV locally on your computer (i.e. not on Biowulf), you’ll need the alignment files on your computer.
-Rather than download from Biowulf, please <a href="https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/practical_materials/practical_3/IGV_GSTM_alignments.tar.gz" target="_blank">download the bam files we’ve prepared here</a>, which have been isolated to only the region around GSTM1 and GSTM2 using ‘samtools view’.
+Rather than download from Biowulf, please <a href="https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/practical_materials/practical_3/IGV_GSTM_alignments.tar.gz" target="_blank">download the bam files we’ve prepared here</a>, which have been isolated to only the region around GSTM1 and GSTM2 using <code>samtools view</code>.

 **35\.** Once that’s done, open IGV on your local computer and follow these steps: